visipedia/iwildcam_comp/readme.md

 <img src="https://rawgit.com/visipedia/iwildcam_comp/master/assets/blur.png" width="400">

 #### Small ROI:
 Some animals are small or far from the camera, and can be difficult to spot even for humans.
-The example image has a mouse on a brance to the center right of the frame.
+The example image has a mouse on a branch to the center right of the frame.

 <img src="https://rawgit.com/visipedia/iwildcam_comp/master/assets/smallroi.png" width="400">